Panasonic G10 vs GH5

 Concerning the storage of imaging data, both the G10 and the GH5 write their files to SDXC cards.
 The GH5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G10 only has one slot.
 The GH5 supports UHS-II cards (on both slots), while the G10 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G10 and Panasonic Lumix DC-GH5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G10 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the G10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
+Both the G10 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The G10 was replaced by the Panasonic G3, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.